HyperbolicBubble/Cochraine/README.md

 ## Live version
 We host our own Risa, which is available globally throughout the twitch network.

-To get Risa on your channel, go to: http://twitch.tv/hyperbolicbubble and enter in chat: `!invite [channelname]`.
-Additionally, typing just `!invite` will take the bot to the channel of the account who types it.
+To get Risa on your channel, go to: http://twitch.tv/hyperbolicbubble and enter in chat: `!invite`.
+If you want the bot to go into a different channel, type the name afterwards with a space i.e. `!invite hypergod`.
 From there type `!help` for further information.

 *If you want your pod to be supported, send a link to your source code, to admin@hyperbolicbubble.com.*